The best way to keep bait alive is to control the temperature and oxygen levels of the water through aeration and an insulated live bait tank.

 Blood worms can be fed a diet of eggshells, coffee grounds or worm food, they don’t need a lot, just a small amount every week.
 Once the food has been eaten you can add more.

 Keeping minnows alive is essentially like keeping your goldfish alive, they need clean water, oxygen and food.
-If you plan to raise minnows long term than you should invest in a proper fish tank setup, which would include; quality tank, aerator, filter, a place of shelter like some coral or an object with enclosed spaces.
+If you plan to raise minnows long term then you should invest in a proper fish tank setup, which would include a quality tank, aerator, filter, and a place of shelter like some coral or an object with enclosed spaces.

 The tank is best kept with gravel and rocks in the bed of the tank, giving the fish more places to hide keeps them happier and less stressed.